Ski Austria

 zell am see ski resort

-Zell am See is one of Austria's best-loved ski resorts, with stunning views of the surrounding mountain ranges and the lake below.
+Zell am See is one of Austria's best-loved ski resorts, with stunning views of the surrounding mountain ranges and Lake Zell below.
 While the skiing above the town may not match up to some of its neighbours, the scenery and the active nightlife offer more than adequate compensation.

 The area can also offer snow-sure skiing on the Kitzsteinhorn glacier above the nearby village of Kaprun, with which it shares a lift pass.
 And the size of the town and the proximity to Salzburg make it a good choice for non-skiing party members.